 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.

-This recipe for a homemade classic beef lasagne is definitely worth the effort.
+This homemade classic beef lasagne recipe is definitely worth the effort.
 There’s nothing quite like a lasagne made from scratch!

 Or it can mean the ultimate in classic, a homemade lasagne (or lasagna if you’re in the US!).
 Crunchy edges, gooey cheese and rich meaty sauce.
 It’s so dreamy.

 Ooo I love a good lasagne me.
 You guys know what I’m saying?
+(I’ve got several other versions on the blog including a one pot vegetarian lasagne and a butternut squash lasagne).
 How you can get a ready made lasagne and it’ll be…ok I guess…but when you’ve gone to the effort of making one from scratch it literally cannot be bad.

 Tell me, have you ever had a bad homemade lasagne?
 I’m 100% sure the answer is no, never, homemade lasagne is the best!

 I used to be slightly obsessed with those ready meal lasagnes.
 The kind of gross ones that you get out the fridge bit in supermarkets.
 They’re all sloppy and anemic looking and you can cook them in two minutes in a microwave.

 They actually kind of fall apart when you try to get them out of the plastic tray because the sauce is so thin.
 But when I was a kid that was my go to dinner whenever my mum went out and my dad was left to get me dinner.
 And I loved them, trust me.

 Anyways, you’re probably wondering why I’m grossing you out with the thought of bad lasagne when I’m trying to convince you to make this amazing one!